yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_gateway.md

 "description": "The API Gateway server is the main runtime environment consisting of an API Gateway instance and a Node Manager."
 }

-This page describes how to install API Gateway on Linux.

-For more details on API Gateway components and concepts, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}

 ## Prerequisites